FASelby/FASelby/README.md

-🌊 I'm faith, an entrepreneur 👷🏼‍♀️ & filmmaker.
-Passionate about culture and tech.
-I love 🦀 rust 🔥.
-Open to meeting more rust programmers, growing and collaborating.
-Learning/improving on typescript and Korean 🇰🇷.
-Building a webrtc platform for indie film 🎬 💌.
-Taking part in MLX advanced AI.
+🌊 I'm faith, a founder & filmmaker.
+I programme in rust and python.
+Working with realtime and ml :).
+Studying machince learning for Msc.